 Liver biopsy in the context of personalized medicine

 The role of liver biopsy for the management of patients with HCC is one of the most active debates in the liver cancer community[56,57].
 Over the last decade, the emergence of high-throughput molecular technologies has allowed to define the main molecular mechanism involved in HCC development and progression.
 HCC is best considered a highly heterogeneous entity composed of distinct transcriptomic subgroups with various genetic alterations[58,59].
 Importantly, a high degree of heterogeneity can also be observed at the histological level.
 For instance, fibrolamellar carcinoma is already a well-accepted morphological and molecular subtype of HCC[60].
 Furthermore, the chromophobe subtype shows a distinct morphology as well as a specific molecular mechanism to overcome replicative senescence, in contrast to telomerase activation seen in most HCCs[61].
-Several histological subtypes, which feature distinctive and recognizable morphological features, have also been reported such as the steatohepatitic, scirrhotic, lymphoepithelioma-like, and inflammatory HCCs[61–63].
+Several histological subtypes, which feature distinctive and recognizable morphological features, have also been reported such as the steatohepatitic, cirrhotic, lymphoepithelioma-like, and inflammatory HCCs[61–63].
 Indeed, the molecular mechanism behind these histological subtypes awaits clarification, but considering the rapid advancement of molecular technologies this is only a matter of time.
 It is estimated that 20%-30% of HCCs belong to a recognizable morphological/molecular subtype[57].
 A recent paper, published in Hepatology, described another subtype of HCC with both histological and molecular distinct features[64].
 The macrotrabecullar-massive HCC (MTM-HCC) was identified in 12% of the whole cohort (16% of surgically resected samples, 8.5% of liver biopsy samples).
 On multivariate analysis, the MTM-HCC subtype was an independent predictor of early and overall recurrence.
 From the molecular point of view, MTM- HCC was characterized by high expression of angiopoietin 2 and vascular endothelial growth factor A (VEGFA)[65].
 Bi-specific, anti-angiopoietin 2 and anti VEGFA antibodies might represent a potent treatment of this subclass of HCC.

 Taking into account the new recently described, MTM-HCC subclass we now have an estimated 36%-46% of HCCs that belong to a recognizable morphological or molecular subtype.
 For the remaining HCCs, molecular subtypes likely exists[66].
 Tumor heterogeneity will not be fully reflected in all liver biopsies, but many HCCs can be sub-classified appropriately.
 The discovery of different histological subtypes each with distinct molecular features is still in its infancy and until further evidence, no recommendations can be made on how to treat best different subtypes.
 For the time being HCC should rather be considered as one disease.
 On contrary, in the future once all the signaling pathways for each HCC subtype have been described liver biopsy will indeed be necessary for the correct identification of such signaling pathways.
 Moreover, the identification of distinct signaling pathways for different subtypes of HCC will allow for the development of new treatments.
 In this ideal but not far from now scenario, liver biopsy will allow for the correct diagnosis of HCC subtype, the corresponding up-regulated signaling pathways, and the proper choice of specific molecule and ultimately will open the path for a personalized medicine.